-Delete Azure Storage Account Action
+Delete Azure Storage Container Action

-This action is a wrapper for the Azure command line: az storage account delete.
+This action is a wrapper for the Azure command line: az storage container delete.
 If you're having trouble using this action, or any of the Azure actions, please refer to the Azure command line reference.
-The Delete Azure Storage Account action is a premium action that can be used to delete a storage account on Azure.
-See also the Create Azure Storage Account Action.
+The Delete Azure Storage Container action is a premium action that can be used to delete a blob storage container in a storage account on Azure.
+See also the Delete Azure Storage Container Action.

-Delete Azure Storage Account
+Delete Azure Storage Container

 Name A friendly name for this action (will be displayed in the actions workflow area).
 Enabled Determines if this action will be run within the relevant stage.
 Working Folder The folder where the command line executable is run.
 This is optional and defaults to the workspace folder.
 Authentication Actions Generally you will need to log in to Azure before running this action and log out afterwards.
 If you have several Azure actions in a stage, you can avoid repeated logins by unchecking the Login action on all but the first Azure action and unchecking the Logout action on all but the last Azure action.
 The Authentication tab will be shown if either of these options is ticked.
-Use resource ID(s) If this ticked, the storage account to delete is identified by its resource ID.
-Resource ID(s) This field is visible only if the checkbox 'Use resource ID(s)' is ticked.
-List of resource IDs of storage accounts to delete.
-One ID per line. [--ids] Account Name The name of storage account to delete. [--name] Resource Group The name of the resource group the storage account is under. [--resource-group] Subscription The name or ID of the subscription to use.
-If omitted the default subscription for your environment will be used. [--subscription] Using The version of the Azure command line to use.
+Container Name Name of storage container to delete. [--name] Fail if container does not exist If this is ticked, the action fails if the container to delete does not exist. [--fail-not-exist] Using The version of the Azure command line to use.
 It is important that the agent has the correct version of the Azure command line installed for command provided.